Skip to main content

 Dental bone grafting procedure

-• Your doctor will provide you with anesthesia or IV sedation.
+• Your dentist will provide you with anesthesia or IV sedation.

-• If any teeth need to be removed, your doctor will extract them.
+• If any teeth need to be removed, your dentist will extract them.

-• Your doctor will make an incision into the gum to reach the bone and clean that area out of any infected tissue.
+• Your dentist will make an incision into the gum to reach the bone and clean that area out of any infected tissue.

-• For autografts, your surgeon will remove the bone from your own body at this stage, usually from another part of your jaw or your hip.
-They do this with a separate incision to remove the bone that they will transplant.
+• For autografts, your dentist will remove the bone from your own body at this stage.
+They do this with a separate incision to remove the bone that they will transplant.13

-• The doctor will transplant the bone material to the original incision site in the gum and top it with a collagen membrane to prevent the gum from growing into the bone.
+• The dentist will transplant the bone material to the original incision site in the gum and top it with a special membrane to protect it and secure it in place.12

-• Your doctor will suture the gum closed.
+• Your dentist will suture the gum closed.

-Potential Risks and Side Effects of Dental Bone Graft
+Potential Side Effects of a Dental Bone Graft

 A dental bone graft is generally considered safe and has a high rate of success.
-In fact, autografts have a 95% success rate.9 Xenografts have a 100% success rate.10
+In fact, dental bone grafts have a 95% success rate.15 Xenografts have a 100% success rate.16

-As with any surgical procedure, you may experience potential risks and side effects.
-These include:2
+As with any surgical procedure, you may experience potential complications and side effects.
+These include:13

 • Infection at the surgical site(s)